From Grade F to Grade A: A Before/After Case Study

 The Takeaway

-None of these changes made the code more complex.
-The page has the same sections, the same content, the same functionality.
-What changed is the design vocabulary.
-Every default was replaced with an intentional choice.
-For the full catalog of defaults to replace, see our definitive list of 90+ AI design patterns to avoid.
+None of this made the code more complex.
+Same sections, same copy, same functionality — the diff is almost entirely values.
+What changed is the design vocabulary: #3b82f6 became #c2592e, Inter became Bitter, the 24px gap became 22px, the logo cloud disappeared.
+Every default was traded for an intentional choice.
+For the full catalog of defaults worth replacing, see the definitive list of 90+ AI design patterns to avoid.

 This is what Sailop automates.
-Run sailop fix ./src --apply and it performs these transformations based on your project's generated design system.
-Or use sailop as a Claude Code skill to generate code this way from the start.
-To enforce these standards on every commit, set up CI/CD for design.
+Run sailop fix ./src --apply and it performs these transformations against your project's generated design system.
+Or wire it in as a Claude Code skill so the code starts this way, and add CI/CD for design so it never regresses.

-Start scanning at sailop.com/scan and see your own before/after scores.
+Start scanning at sailop.com/scan and see your own before/after.